jakorostami/expectation/README.md

 # Expectation

 A Python library for sequential testing and monitoring using e-values and e-processes.
-Based on modern developments in game-theoretic statistics, Expectation provides valid inference at any stopping time, making it ideal for continuous monitoring and sequential analysis.
+Based on modern developments in game-theoretic statistics, `expectation` provides valid inference at any stopping time, making it ideal for continuous monitoring and sequential analysis.

 ## Why use Expectation?

-🔄 **Truly Sequential**: Unlike traditional methods that require fixed sample sizes, Expectation lets you analyze your data as it arrives, without penalty for multiple looks.
+🔄 **Truly Sequential**: Unlike traditional methods that require fixed sample sizes, `expectation` lets you analyze your data as it arrives, without penalty for multiple looks.

 📊 **Always Valid**: Through the use of e-values and e-processes, your inference remains valid regardless of when you stop.
 Look at your data whenever you want!